Roopaish/Flutter-RoadMap/README.md

 **[⬆ Back to Index](#6)**

-- ### Collision of same class name from different imports
+- ### Resolve Collision of same Class Name from different imports

 ```dart
 // Here both cart.dart and cart_item.dart has CartItem class defined which are different